vidyar/nodedrachtio/README.md

     }) ;
 }) ;
 ```
+> Custom headers don't need to start with "X-", though that is pretty common practice.

 On the other hand, there are some headers that you **can't** change.
 For instance, the `Call-ID` header can't be changed, since this would potentially break the sip messaging.
 If you try to set one of these headers, your attempted header value will be silently discarded (though you will see a warning in the drachtio-server log file).

 ## Middleware